chesslab/chess-server/docs/start.md

 ### `mode`

-The game mode as described in the following options.
+The game mode as per these options.

 - `fen` is used to start games from specific chess positions.
 - `san` is used to load games from the starting position.